National Register Listings in Grant Parish, Louisiana

 Grant Parish Timeline

-This timeline provides a concise overview of the key events in the history of Grant Parish, Louisiana.
+This timeline provides a condensed summary of the historical journey of Grant Parish, Louisiana.

 - 1844 - Grant Parish is established by the Louisiana Legislature